digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

     category: snyk-container-scan
 ```

-In order to fix the reported issues you need to check first the security tab of your **kubernetes-sample-apps** repository fork:
+In order to fix the reported issues, you need to check first the security tab of your **kubernetes-sample-apps** repository fork:

 ![Snyk SARIF Scan Results](assets/images/snyk/gh_code_scanning_results.png)

-You will see a bunch of vulnerabilities for the base docker image mostly in this case.
+You will see a bunch of vulnerabilities for the base docker image in this case.
 Click on each to expand and see more details:

 ![Snyk SARIF Issue Details](assets/images/snyk/gh_scan_report_sample_issue.png)